Find Trade Colleges

 Types of Parking Enforcement Worker

-In 2016, there was an estimated number of 9,400 jobs in the United States for Parking Enforcement Worker.
+In the United States, there were 9,400 jobs for Parking Enforcement Worker in 2016.
 There is little to no growth in job opportunities for Parking Enforcement Worker.
-There will be an estimated 400 positions for Parking Enforcement Worker per year.
+The BLS estimates 400 yearly job openings in this field.

 undefined